The Bitcoin Lego Kit

-The Bitcoin Rollercoaster Lego kit is a buildable collector set made in limitied quantity of a 100 kits.
-I comes with 360 genuine Lego pieces, 3 custom printed elements, a printed Lego styled manual and it is all packed in a printed box.
+The Bitcoin Rollercoaster Lego kit is a buildable collector set made in a limited quantity of a 100 kits.
+It comes with 360 genuine Lego pieces, 3 custom printed elements, a printed Lego styled manual and it is all packed in a printed box.

 The story of this project started with the 2020 halving in May.
 I had a thought about creating something for the bitcoin community for a few years.
-The community consists of many creative people who make a lot of quality goods and content, whether it is magazines, books, podcasts, socks, art, node designs, a cartoon show, and list goes in it is all made by people passionate about Bitcoin.
+The community consists of many creative people who make a lot of quality goods and content, whether it is magazines, books, podcasts, socks, art, node designs, a cartoon show, and the list goes on, all made by people passionate about Bitcoin.
 I wanted to contribute something myself.
-I grew up building a lot of Legos and still build scale models of aircraft.
+I grew up building a lot of Legos and still build scale models of aircrafts.
 You need to keep the mind busy throughout life with creative work and building things is a great outlet for it.

 I started playing around with a few bricks to see what shapes and solutions would work for a Bitcoin coin, I gave him a face, arms, and hands.
 I wanted to create the Bitcoin B logo on his stomach through bricks and not a sticker.
 After some “illegal” building techniques I got it.
 Soon an orange circular-like figure stood on my desk with a nice friendly smile and hands raised in the air.
 It made me happy.
 I had combined a childhood hobby with my interest in economics.
 I continued by building a red rollercoaster cart which it could sit in, making it into the roller coaster meme.
 I also wanted to integrate a Bitcoin feature into the design and came up with the Proof of Brick.
 The Bitcoin verification system.
 So I attached a plate on Bitcoins back and gave him an address with a verified message with the build date to verify its authenticity.
 Each Bitcoin Brick is also numbered.